nilram940/emud/README.md

 # Use

 In order to start emud.
-First load the code this most easily accomplished by adding something like the following to your .emacs:
+First load the code this most easily accomplished by adding something like the following to your `.emacs`:

 ```lisp
 (setq emud-host-alist